SAP-samples/btp-developer-guide-cap/documentation/change-tracking/4-deploy-to-cf.md

 ---

-3. Navigate to the `mta_archives` folder and run the following command to deploy the generated archive to Cloud Foundry:
+3. Navigate to the `mta_archives` folder and deploy the generated archive to Cloud Foundry:

     ```
     cf deploy incident-management_1.0.0.mtar